gh-cli-for-education/gh-education/docs/src/debug/egg-oop-parser.md

 )
 ```

-that, if correctly implemented will produce this output:
+that will produce this output:

 ```
 ➜  egg-oop-parser-solution git:(master) ✗ bin/eggc.js examples/array-dot.egg